-Approximately 52% and 37% of ICFJ's revenue (excluding in-kind contributions) for the years ended December 31, 2016 and 2015, respectively, was derived from grants awarded by agencies of the Unites States Government.
-ICFJ has no reason to believe that relationships with these donors will be discontinued in the foreseeable future.

-However, any interruption of these relationships (i.e., the failure to renew grant agreements or withholding of funds) would adversely affect ICFJ's ability to finance ongoing operations.
+During 2017 and 2016, approximately 42% and 53%, respectively, of ICFJ's unrestricted revenue was earned from grants awarded directly or indirectly by agencies of the United States Government.
+In addition, approximately 58% and 53% of ICFJ's total revenue for the years ended December 31, 2017 and 2016, respectively, was derived from grants awarded directly or indirectly by agencies of the United States Government.
+Management of ICFJ has no reason to believe that relationships with these donors will be discontinued in the foreseeable future.
+However, any interruption with respect to these relationships (i.e. the failure to renew grant agreements or withholding of funds) could potentially affect ICFJ's ability to finance ongoing operations.